 Up to $25,000 per month in coverage: Larger practices can enjoy a single solution for their coverage

 needs while smaller practices have plenty of room to grow.

 True "own occupation"

-that you’re considered disabled if you cannot work in your special area of dentistry (general dentistry or any applicable
+considered disabled if you cannot work in your special area of dental practice (general dentistry or any applicable specialty

 Residual disability protection: You don’t have to be totally disabled to receive benefits.
 You can

 get partial benefits after you are totally and/or residually disabled for any 30 of 60 consecutive days if the monthly

 gross revenue of your practice is less than 20% of your prior monthly practice gross revenues.
 And if you return to work